codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 If you have configured a cache handler that you'd also like to use as your session handler, you can set your ``$sessionDriver`` to 'ConfiguredCacheHandler' to reuse your cache handler as your session handler.
-This allows you to fine-tune the config for your cache, as well as reusing an existing cache connection, rather than having to create two connections to the same caching mechanism.
+This allows you to fine-tune the config for your cache, as well as reuse an existing cache connection, rather than having to create two connections to the same caching mechanism.

 .. note:: The ``savePath`` parameter is ignored, since all of your configuration is